jackewiebohne/yad-vashem-film-data/README.md

 # yad-vashem-film-data
-code for and data from scraping yad vashem filmography
+code for and data (Oct 2023) from scraping yad vashem filmography